 International Cat Care explains "renal" or kidney disease is common in cats and a normal part of aging.
 The kidney has a limited ability to repair itself, and over the course of the pet's life, active kidney tissue is replaced with nonfunctional scar tissue.
 The kidneys' job is to filter naturally occurring toxins out of the blood and get rid of them in urine.

 In addition, the kidney regulates the body's hydration status and has a role in the production of red blood cells.
 When the kidneys aren't working properly, a number of things happen.

 Feline Kidney Disease Stages

-The International Renal Interest Society divides renal disease into different stages.
+The International Renal Interest Society divides renal disease into four different stages.
 These range from mild, early disease to end stage.
-According to these IRIS guidelines a cat is technically in end stage failure when they have less than 10 percent of normal renal function.
-Markers of kidney function which predict when she has entered end stage include:
+According to these IRIS guidelines, a cat is technically in end-stage failure when they have less than 10 percent of normal renal function.
+Markers of kidney function, which predict when a cat has entered end-stage, include:

 - Extremely high blood creatinine levels